Logged in as: Guest User [ Log in ] [ Register ]

 Issue: #24

-Published: July 1941, Price: 0.10 USD, Pages: 68, Editing: Ed Cronin
+Published: July 1941, Price: 0.10 USD, Pages: 68, Editing:

-Color: Color Dimensions: Standard Golden Age U.S. Paper Stock: Glossy Cover; Newsprint Interior Binding: Saddle-Stitched Publishing Format: Was On-Going Series
+Color: Color Dimensions: Standard Golden Age U.S. Paper Stock: Glossy Cover; Newsprint Interior Binding: Saddle-stitched Publishing Format: Was Ongoing Series

 Notes: The on-sale date is from the publication date recorded in the Catalog of Copyright Entries, Part 2, Periodicals, 1941, New Series, Vol. 36, No. 3.